RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - Acceptable input types: int or None.

-    - This is **not** a required parameter and may be omitted.
+    - This is not a required parameter and may be omitted.

-    - all, 5, and 50 are examples of valid inputs.
+    - `all`, `5`, and `50` are examples of valid inputs.

     - If not specified the default input will be None.